Pink-Crab/HTTP/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 0.2.4 - Typo on scalar (all typed as scala)
+* 0.2.3 - Added in HTTP_Helper class, patched ServerRequest fromGloabls to include the raw $_POST in its body.
 * 0.2.2 - Added the helper for wrapping data as json in Stream
 * 0.2.1 - Removed die() from end of Emit calls and just reutrned back void.
 Die to happen at other end
 * 0.2.0 - Moved from Guzzle being injected in cosntructor to using cutom HTTP (pink crab).
 Plug move to composer format.